2026 Cycle & Bike Tours in Vermont

 Rent electric-assist eBikes instead of regular bikes: $1320 ppdo / $2640 per couple or $1770 ppso

-Preview this trip in a day-by-day online brochure
+Preview this trip in an interactive day-by-day online brochure

 Tour 1F: arrive at Lilac Inn Sunday afternoon; finish at Lilac Inn Friday lunchtime